menegax/SENG302-Organ-Donation-Management-System/README.md

  1. Deploy the .jar file(s) using Maven
  2. Run the terminal command `java -jar <pathtojar>` to begin the application

-## Touchscreen
- 1. Deploy the .jar file(s) using Maven
- 2. Run the terminal command `java -jar <pathtojar> touch` to begin the application

 # Requirements
 * JDK 1.8